oolonek/dendron/vault/garage.md

 ## A list of similar research endeavors

-TODO make a list of similar types of research strategies in academic or personal research
+//TODO make a list of similar types of research strategies in academic or personal research

 - OSM The Open Source Malaria https://opensourcemalaria.org/.
 Hey they also have a fork for TB http://opensourcetb.org/